06/08/2017 0 Comments

 Before the final decision, arrange low-pressure play dates where the dogs can become acquainted and used to each other.
 If things are not working during short visits, take note.
 You might just need a trainer experienced in canine social interactions.

 Research different breeds before deciding on a dog.
 Ask around about how others have dealt with bringing a new dog into their home.
 Be aware of basic breeds and how they will interact with your current pet.
-Take the time to tap into your Brimley-Lawrence Animal Clinic veterinarian’s experience and knowledge on what to expect.
+Take the time to tap into your Bellamy-Lawrence Animal Hospital veterinarian's experience and knowledge on what to expect.
 They can be a vital source of information throughout the process of bringing on an additional pet.

 More often than not, male-female combinations go the smoothest.
 Male-male pairings often end up working too.
 The most difficult transitions typically take place between two females, especially when one is quite a bit older.